-After the past few weeks I’m not sure I want to move ever again.
-Over the course of the last year as our new house has been under construction we’ve been steadily reducing anything superfluous around the house.
-My wife and I really don’t have much “fluff” to start with (we try to only buy what we absolutely need), and yet, this move (only across town mind you) has been a sprint from start to finish.
-We had only a few weeks to fix all the small issues found by the inspector, prepare all the paperwork required, pack up our belongings and finally do a last cleaning.
-Toss in a graduation trip one of the weekends plus visiting family and that leaves only a smidgen of time to get all this done.
+After the past few weeks, I’m not sure I want to move ever again.
+Throughout the last year as our new house has been under construction, we’ve been steadily reducing anything superfluous around the house.
+My wife and I don’t have much “fluff” to start with (we try only to buy what we need), and yet, this move (just across town mind you) has been a sprint from start to finish.
+We had only a few weeks to fix all the small issues found by the inspector, prepare all the paperwork required, pack up our belongings and finally do the last cleaning.
+Toss in a graduation trip one of the weekends plus visiting family, and that leaves only a smidgen of time to get all this done.

-The truck was finally packed to the brim; furniture on top of furniture, kitchen stuff on top of bedroom stuff, clothes on top of everything else, but one sure thing was my starter acted as a co-pilot up front in the moving truck where I could keep a close eye on it.
+We finally finished packing the track to the brim; furniture on top of furniture, kitchen stuff on top of bedroom stuff, clothes on top of everything else, but one sure thing was my starter acted as a co-pilot up front in the moving truck where I could keep a close eye on it.

 Somehow we pulled it off and are now in a temporary abode until our home is finished hopefully only a few more weeks.
 Baking for the rest of the month is going to be tough, but it’s going to make moving into a home with a double oven that much better.
-I cannot wait to be able to at least double my bread experiments.
+I cannot wait to double my bread baking experiments.

-My wife typically gives me dirty looks when she catches me finishing off the household’s supply of rolled oats before she can even get a few days of breakfasts in (since writing this I’ve started to stock these oats bulk, 4 package containers so we always have supply).
+My wife typically gives me dirty looks when she catches me finishing off the household’s supply of rolled oats before she can even get a few days of breakfasts in (since writing this I’ve started to stock these oats in bulk so we always have supply).
 I eat them just about every morning for breakfast with cut fresh fruit, pecans/walnuts/almonds, honey and either currants or raisins.
 It’s one of the only things I can eat in the morning that keeps me completely full until lunch.
-Given my high activity level (running, gym, dog walking, hiking, etc.) I almost always wake up ravenous and oats simply do the trick.
+Given my high activity level (running, gym, dog walking, hiking, etc.) I almost always wake up ravenous, and oats do the trick.

 Aside from all the doom and gloom, this is one incredibly moist, tender, light and tasty loaf.
 Once you get the hang of dealing with the porridge and the effect it has on your dough, you’ll be hooked on the results.
-This is one of those breads where people will line up outside your door in the rain waiting for a loaf it’s superb.
+This bread is one that’ll cause people to line up outside your door in the rain, hoping to get a loaf.

 I’ve received a few comments and emails asking for me to show you a few of my “failed attempts” and the process from beginning to end, not just the final results.
-For this oat porridge bread I chronicled each attempt, the results, and any notes and lessons learned.
-The method and ingredients directly below represent my best attempt thus far and the entries afterward show those that didn’t quite hit the mark.
+For this oat porridge bread, I chronicled each attempt, the results, and any notes and lessons learned.
+The method and ingredients directly below represent my best effort thus far, and the entries afterward show those that didn’t quite hit the mark.
 If you’re interested, read on as they might provide some added insight for those struggling with this tricky recipe.

 Let us begin.